jkaashoek/radar/DESIGN.md

 The idea of the website is to provide a safe space for queer or questioning individuals, geared towards teenagers and adolescents, to talk to one another.
 The goal is to create a place where those who have no one in their daily life to turn to can come to and find people have or are going through similar struggles.
 The site is live on EC2 at: http://ec2-54-164-222-23.compute-1.amazonaws.com/

 To achieve this goal, the website uses ideas from Facebook.
-Unlike Facebook, however, users do not have to befriend other users before talking to them...
+There is a discussion section where users can post articles or thoughts that are visible to other users.
+The site also includes private messaging between users.
+Unlike Facebook, however, users do not have to befriend other users before messaging them or seeing their posts.
+There is also a chat with all registered users.

 The requirements for the application are that it allow users to view updates in the discussion feed in real time and also be able to communicate with one another in real time.
 One of the main technical challenges was to exploit SocketIO, which allows real time communication between browsers through a server, to support these future.

------ Overview -----

------ Chat Page -----

------ Private Chatting ------

------ Discussions -----

------ User support -----

------ File Overview -----
+Overview.
 This application uses python flask as the background.
 Flask was chosen due to familiarity and the ability to use SocketIO with it.
-SocketIO allows messages to be sent and received by different users.
 It was very difficult to initially get SocketIO running because it was incompatible with the version of FireFox downloaded at the time.
 Once the most basic chat application was running, the next place of difficulty was keeping a socket across multiple web pages so that once a user is logged in, they keep the same socket until they log out.
 This proved to not be possible, however, as most SocketIO applications have to be written as a single page web application because JavaScript does not remain constant over multiple pages.
 A single page web application did not make a lot of sense, however, for this website.
-To solve this problem, the decision was made that once a user logins, they connect and disconnect from a socket whenever a new webpage is loaded.
+To solve this problem, the decision was made that once a user logs in, they connect and disconnect from a socket whenever a new webpage is loaded.
 This adds some slight overhead when keeping a list of currently active users because this list is then updated much more often than it would if a user was connected to the same socket while they are logged in.

-Once a user is logged in, they are added to the class active users.
-Originally, this class was a single python list, but that was not an efficient solution because if a user was logged in multiple times, any socket emits were only received by the most recently logged in page.
-To solve this problem, a class was created where each username has a list of connections, and any emits are sent to all connections.
+Public Chatting.
 The general chat function was the first chatting feature that was implemented.
-This was done user a basic socket broadcast statement, which broadcasts data to all users.
-Following this feature, private chatting was implemented.
 A line of html that includes the currently logged in user was included in layout.html but is hidden from view.
+This makes it possible to determine the username of the logged in user in any page that extends layout.When a user presses enter in the chat box, the message along with the username of the user and the destination is sent to the server when socket emits "new message".
+The destination of the chat, called "buddy" in the code, is set to an empty string, which signifies that the chat is a public chat.
+When this emit is received by the server, the message is stored in a database of message.
+Using socket, this chat is then broadcast to all users and added to the html.
+If there are previous messages from public chatting, the 10 most recent messages are shown by looking in the database of messages.
+Users have the option of viewing the entire transcript, but the entire conversation is not shown because conversations are often long.

+Private Chatting.
-This makes it possible to determine the username of the logged in user in any page that extends layout.
-When a user tries to start a private chat, the username of the user they wish to chat with is sent to the backend and the destination is set to the name of the user they wish to chat with.
-In the case of a public chat, that name is an empty string.
-Then, when a user tries to send a message, the function that runs when socket emits "new message" determines whether to broadcast the message to all users or to create a room with just the two users in it by looking at the destination of the message.
-If the “buddy,” which is the name used in the code to refer to the destination user, is not online at all, which is determined by looking in active users, a message is shown to the user in the chat room.
-If the "buddy" is not connected to the chat room, a notification is sent to “buddy” that someone wishes to chat with them.
-They can click “join” in the notification to go to a chat room with that buddy.
+Following the public chatting feature, private chatting was implemented.
+When a user tries to start a private chat, the username of the user they wish to chat with is sent to the backend and "buddy" is set to the name of the user they wish to chat with.
+The message is also added to a database of messages.
+Instead of broadcasting the chat to all users, however, a private room is created for the two users.
+If the “buddy,” which is the name used in the code to refer to the destination user, is not online at all, which is determined by looking in active users (explained further in user support section), a message is shown to the user in the chat room.
+Similar to public chatting, if there are previous messages between the two users, the 10 most recent messages are shown and users have the option of viewing their entire transcript.

+Notifications.
+If the "buddy" that a user wishes to communicate with is online but is not connected to the chat room, a notification is sent to “buddy” that someone wishes to chat with them.
+They can click “join” in the notification to go to the chat room with the person who is attempting to communicate with them.
 Because notifications should only appear on pages when the user is logged in, any pages that require a login extend layout.html, which includes the notification styling, while any pages that do not require login extends home-layout, a similar file but without notification styling.

-Once a new message is sent, the message is stored in the database.
-The previous ten messages between users are shown on the screen, but the user has the option of viewing their entire transcript if they wish.
-Only ten messages are shown because in long conversations, it does not make sense to include extremely old messages.
+Discussions.
+The discussions pages is similar to a Facebook new feed.
+Most recent posts are shown at the top.
+Users can post by filling out a form.
+When they click submit, socket emits "post" and sends the username of the person posting and the text of the post to the server.
+The post is stored in a database of posts, and then broadcast to all users.
+The post is added to the html.
+There is currently no functionality for commenting on posts, but this is one of the next steps for future work.

+User Support.
+A user registers through the registration form, which adds a row to a database of users that contains an id, the user's username, and his/her password.
+If a user attempts to log in, their log in information is compared against the data stored in the users table of the database for the user of that username.

 Users can also view other all other users profiles.
 This is done in a similar method as sending a private message, where the user's username that the current user wishes to view is sent to the backend.
 The index page has a boolean to determine if the user is viewing their own profile or someone else's.
 All of the information that is shown on index.html is stored in the database.
 For the profile pictures, a string of the path to the image is stored in the database and all the images are stored in another directory.
 The difference only between viewing another user's profile and the user's own profile is that the user has the option to change their profile information if they choose.

-The final function of the site is discussions.
-This page is very similar to chats.
-Once a user clicks post, socket broadcasts the post to all users and adds it to the discussions.html page.
+Once a user is logged in, they are added to the class active users.
+Originally, this class was a single python list, but that was not an efficient solution because if a user was logged in multiple times, any socket emits were only received by the most recently logged in page.
+To solve this problem, a class was created where each username has a list of connections, and any emits are sent to all connections.

+When a user logs out, their session is terminated.

+File Overview.
+radar.db: Database for application

+application.py: Server code for socket and flask code for rendering templates.

+helpers.py: Helper for database code, including connecting, inserting, and reading from database

+radar.wsgi: Configuration for apache

+static/script.js: Client code and html related JavaScript and jQuery

+static/style.css: HTML Styling

+templates/: HTML for webpages

+Summary.
 Overall, socket introduced a number of challenging errors, and often made it difficult to test, as multiple browsers would have to be open in order to chat with another user.
 The appearance of the application is not very professional, which would be a priority in continuing to work on this project.
 I am pleased with the overall functionality of the site, although if I were to go back, I would likely use meteor instead of flask because meteor applications are single page, which would be cleaner for SocketIO.
-This was an interesting project and a learning experience, and I hope to be able to find the time to continue to work on the site in the future, as it has the potential to be something that could actually be used in the real world.
+There is still a lot that can be done with the site, such as functionality for chat groups, better styling, and better message support.
+I would like to continue to work on this as it has the potential to be something that could actually be used in the real world.